QuantuMope/coursera-ml-python/README.md

 - After each part of a given assignment, the Jupyter Notebook contains a cell which prompts the user for submitting the current part of the assignment for grading.

 Each assignment is contained in a separate folder.
 For example, assignment 1 is contained within the folder `Exercise1`.
 Each folder contains two files:
  - The assignment `jupyter` notebook, which has a `.ipynb` extension.
-All the code which you need to write will be written within this notebook.
  - A python module `utils.py` which contains some helper functions needed for the assignment.
 Functions within the `utils` module are called from the python notebook.
 You do not need to modify or add any code to this file.

+Note* Some files have a exercise.py file which contains the jupyter code transferred over. <br />
+I've done this to be able to code in a debugging environment.